 Freezing any food is a form of preserving it for later enjoyment.
 When food is frozen, bacteria growth stops.
 However, when it is defrosted & thaws out, any possible bacteria can begin.
 Therefore, it is best to follow the guidelines shared here - including the best way to freeze, defrost, & enjoy chicken salad.

 Refrigerating Fresh Chicken Salad

 Chicken salad stores well in the refrigerator for 3-5 days.
 However if you will not use it during that time, then it is time to freeze it to enjoy later.

 Leftover chicken salad can freeze easily and will stay well if done properly.
 It also depends on the type of recipe you want to freeze as some ingredients may not freeze well.
 I have shared all my best tips and tricks on how to get the most out of frozen chicken salad leftovers.

 Chicken Salad with Mayonnaise or Miracle Whip

-Mayonnaise is an emulsion, freezing it will cause the ingredients to break down.
+MAYONNAISE is an emulsion, freezing it will cause the ingredients to break down.
 The ingredients will separate, and make the chicken salad unappetizing looking.
-If you do freeze some, once defrosted you may want to remove any liquid that may have accumulated on the top.
-Freshen the salad up with some additional mayo.
+If you do freeze some, once defrosted you may want to remove any liquid that's accumulated & stir in some fresh mayo.